JayMiller08/BANK/README.md

 - **MultiAccountBankingSystem.java**: Contains the main method, menu, and handles user input for various operations.
 - **BankAccount.java**: Represents a bank account, including fields for last name, initials, account number, PIN, balance, birth date, and transaction history.
 Contains methods for depositing, withdrawing, and viewing transactions.

-## Example

-Here is an example of how the system might be used: